entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 ## Notes
 ### Realm Roles versus Client Authorities
-This tutorial utilizes authorities, which (in Keycloak) are roles mapped to a user for a specific client.
+This tutorial utilizes authorities.
+In Keycloak, authorities are roles mapped to a user for a specific client.
 It is possible to assign higher-level Realm Roles directly to users, e.g. `ROLE_ADMIN`, but this can result in collisions between applications using the same roles.

 To implement Realm-assigned roles, the code above must be modified:
 - In the backend, use the annotation `@Secured('ROLE_ADMIN)` or `@PreAuthorize(hasRole('ROLE_ADMIN'))`